aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

  * Version 1.0.0 (Nov 10, 2022):
     * Updated terminology (preferring external key manager over external HSM) to match our public docs.
 This is also reflected in the KMS error messages.
     * Replaced TBD references with actual numbers for health status polling frequency and TPS quota on AWS KMS external key stores.
+ * Version 1.0.1 (Nov 10, 2022):
+    * Added a link to the list of public certificate authorities trusted by AWS KMS for authenticating an external key store proxy.